bissana/Vigi4Med-Scraper/Readme.txt

 List of requirements
 -------------------------
 1- PHP installation.
+It is recommended to run the scripts from command line 1-1 Please make sure to have curl installed in the system and curl module for php also installed -> In ubuntu: sudo apt-get install curl sudo apt-get install php-curl
+ 1-2 Please make sur to have the DOM module installed for php -> In ubuntu: sudo apt-get install php-dom
-It is recommended to run the scripts from command line 2- Perl installation for the proxy (if you want to use the proxy).
+  (Note: restart apache server after installing php modules) 2- Perl installation for the proxy (if you want to use the proxy).
 3- Berkeley DB (if you want to use the proxy).